Hydration: Are You Drinking Enough Water?

 11 a.m.

 on my bottle.
+Remember your goal.

+It says ominously.
 I haven't felt like drinking, but I guess I just need to tell myself.

 I need to read the messages.
+I remember my goal.

 So, onto this idea that water is an amazing miracle drug, that it can help our skin, digestion, and brains work better.

+Is any of that true?
 Well, for this, we need someone who doesn't need motivational phrases to help them drink water.

+I like to drink water.
 I get an immense pleasure from drinking water.

-And so, to understand the claims out there about the power of water, let's find out what happens to us as we get dehydrated.
+And so to understand the claims out there about the power of water, let's find out what happens to us as we get dehydrated.

-In one that he told me about, he had to do exercise exercise for a few hours and then go to sleep with basically no water.
+And Stavros, he often puts his hand up to volunteer for dehydration experiments.
+In one that he told me about, he had to do exercise for a few hours and then go to sleep with basically no water.

 When he got up, all he wanted was a big drink.
+But instead, he just got this dry ass sandwich.

-And I was like, my mouth was super dry from dehydration and I could not chew it.
+And I remember having the bread stuck in my mouth and I was like, my mouth was super dry from dehydration and I could not chew it.
+Oh, excuse me.

-And I remember I finished my meal and then I took a sour and I was like rinsing my mouth with water in the sour juice.
+And I remember I finished my meal and then I took a sour and I was like rinsing my mouth with water and the sour just.
+Is that cheating though?
+Is that cheating?
+I didn't drink it.

 I wasn't drinking it.

 And when we're talking about what happens in our body as we get dehydrated, having a dry mouth is one of the first signs that you need to drink water.
+You'll also get thirsty.

 And if you don't get to water soon, things can just go downhill from there.